Australia's Slater & Gordon buys Quindell unit

-SYDNEY (Reuters) - Australian law firm Slater & Gordon Ltd said on Monday it has agreed to buy a unit of British technology and outsourcing company Quindell Plc for A$1.2 billion ($928.1 million), in a bid to penetrate the highly fragmented UK personal injury market.
+SYDNEY (Reuters) - Australian law firm Slater & Gordon Ltd (SGH.AX) said on Monday it agreed to buy a unit of British technology and outsourcing company Quindell Plc QPP.L for A$1.2 billion ($928.1 million), in a bid to penetrate the highly fragmented UK personal injury market.

-Slater & Gordon said it is seeking to raise A$890 million in new equity to fund the acquisition of Quindell’s Professional Services Division (PSD).
+Slater & Gordon said it was seeking to raise A$890 million in new equity to fund the acquisition of Quindell’s Professional Services Division (PSD).

+Quindell’s shares rose as much as 30 percent to 180 pence per share on Monday morning on the London Stock Exchange.

 “The combination of Slater & Gordon and PSD creates the number one personal injury law firm in the UK,” Slater & Gordon Managing Director Andrew Grech said.
 “It further diversifies our sources of legal work, broadening access to claims management companies, insurers and insurance brokers.”